moscrop-secondary-school/moscrop-secondary-app/README.md

 Hide "official" and "student bulletin" tag from category selector Change spinner to order tags by "all", "subscribed", "official", then alphabetically Add about section
+Card - add date stamp, move tags to the right like the google + hashtags in the posts (minus the hashtag), add back description preview (maybe make this a setting)
 Add notifications & settings for pull periods

 ** Theme/Design Related **